 A colorful flower bed can make a statement and really provide a wow factor in your landscape.
 Consider placing your bed near areas that will welcome visitors and provide curb appeal, such as near the entrance to your home, or surrounding a porch or patio.
 The real wonder of an annual bed is that they look marvelous almost anywhere!

-Selecting your flowers
+Select your flowers

 In Colorado Springs, we are limited as to which flowers grow well during each season.
 Consider using our guide to flowers by season for help selecting what to plant for a boost of color year-round.
 Color combinations are plentiful and personal preference plays a big role.
 You may consider planting complimentary colors, a bed consisting of all one color, or a multitude.